FlyingWorkshop/market-design/_sources/book/matching-theory.md

 ### Participants of Two Kinds

 A set of men $M$ and women $W$.
 A set of men $M$ with typical man $m \in M$ and a set of women $W$ with typical woman $w \in W$.
 We assume one-to-one matching.
 Each man can be matched to one woman or remained unmatched and vice versa.
 People have strict preferences over their potential partner.
-A man $m$ is "acceptable" to a woman $w$ is she prefers him to being unmatched.
+A man $m$ is "acceptable" to a woman $w$ if she prefers him to being unmatched.
 We define an "acceptable" woman similarly.

 ```{glossary}
 matching